manfredspitze/functions-review-starter/arbitrary-num-args-practice.md

 ### Challenge 2: String Formatter

 - Write a function `format_message()` that takes multiple strings and returns a single string
-- The single string should display each message in quotation marks and separate each messsage with a comma
+- The single f-string should display each message in quotation marks and separate each messsage with a comma
 - Sample output: `"Hello", "How are you?", "Goodbye"`